phiten/mgos32-to-tasmota32/README.md

 4. Wait for the device to finish updating.
 5. If Shelly Web frontend is back after the update, repeat the steps above.
 6. The Web frontend does not react anymore now.
-7. Connect to the new opened Tasmota Wi-Fi access point and add the device to your Wi-Fi (Internet access).
+7. Connect to the new opened Tasmota Wi-Fi access point and add the device to your Wi-Fi (full Internet access needed).
 ### ⚠️ NEEDED ⚠️ Convert to Tasmota Safeboot and update to latest Tasmota release
 8. Configure device using Tasmota Auto configuration.
 Select your device and hit enter. **This replaces the locked bootloader** (without this step device gets bricked with next firmware update).
 9. Wait until device is online again.
 Takes a few seconds